pachyderm/docs/content/latest/enterprise/auth/authentication/connectors/okta.md

     You should see the following message printed out in your browser:

     ```
     You are now logged in.
-Go back to the terminal to use Pachyderm!
+Go back to the terminal to use MLDM!
     ```

 1. In the terminal, check that you are logged in as the Okta user: